jolynch/website/content/posts/dominos_is_a_good_cdn.md

 <center>![dominos_small_pizza](/img/dominos_small_pizza.svg)</center>

-As it turns out, this is more or less exactly how large websites like Google, Facebook, and Netflix guarantee low latency delivery of webpages, images and very importantly video.
-All of these services rely heavily on similar `PoP`s that are physically proximate to (likely in the same building) local internet service providers (ISPs).
-These `PoP`s store large, typically static, content such as client side code (javascript), images (mostly cat pictures), and of course videos.
-This global storage network is called a content delivery network and while web services might run their core business logic from a relatively small (~10s) number of large datacenters that are likely hundreds of milliseconds away, customers can often be served entirely from a local `PoP` which is plugged directly into the local ISPs.
+As it turns out, this is similar to how large websites like Google, Facebook, and Netflix guarantee low latency delivery of webpages, images and very importantly video.
+All of these services rely heavily on many small `PoP`s that are physically proximate to (likely in the same building) local internet service providers (ISPs).
+These `PoP`s store large, typically static, content such as client side code (javascript/css/html), images, and of course videos.
+While web services might run their core business logic from a relatively small number of large datacenters that are likely hundreds of miles (and milliseconds) away, customers can often be served a large percentage of their content entirely from a local `PoP` which is plugged directly into the local ISPs.
 This technique shaves orders of magnitude off the latency that customers experience.

 Technique #2: Pre-compute All the Things
 ========================================